una/personal-goals/README.md

 # Overarching Goals
 1. Use Github more often
 2. Contribute to Open Source
-3. Write more blogs
+3. Write more blog posts
 4. Increase project efficiency
-5. Use the command line & keyboard for as much as possible
+5. Use the command line & keyboard as much as possible
 6. Get better at javascript (patterns, Angular, Node)
 7. Learn about testing
 8. Foster designer participation in open source projects
-9. Take the time necessary to relax and do self-care.
+9. Make more people smile

 ## Things I'll Do This Week: October 6, 2014
 - [ ] Schedule time to focus on this list